Lokhillo/Sleep-Tracker/README.md

 9. `@Database` - It is used to annotate the databse class that extends `RoomDatabase`.
 It creates a database instance.

-## ROOM and LiveData ##
+## Room and LiveData ##
 Room automatically integrates with LiveData to help us observe changes in the database.
 To use this feature we set the return type of our method signature in DAO class as LiveData.

 ## Room Database ##
 We use data class as Entity and Interface class as Dao.
 To create the database we create an abstract database holder class annotated with `@Database` annotation.
-This class extends Room Database class and it follows Singleton Design pattern, since we need only one instance of the same database for the whole app.
+This class extends Room Database class and it follows Singleton Design Pattern, since we need only one instance of the same database for the whole app.
 We need to add all entities/tables as a parameter to `@Database` annotation inside this class.
 We have to also define all DAOs associated with the entities here, so that the database can interact with it.
 Various components of the database class are discussed below :

 1. We use a companion object in our database class to access the database.
 It allows clients to access the methods for creating or getting the database without instantiating the class.